actonmass/actonmass.org/_pages/right2strike.md

 **Right to Strike Campaign**

+The campaign that we are organizing has a clear objective: to remove Section 9A from Massachusetts General Law.
+As part of the Commonwealth’s budget process every April, state representatives are able to file amendments to the budget.
+Those amendments range in substance from funding local parks to policy proposals, such as removing the ban on public sector strikes.

-Public employees, allies across the state, and Act on Mass are organizing a statewide campaign over the next few months to strike down Section 9A.
-We are organizing in state representative districts to ask our representatives to stand with public employees.
+This budget cycle, our campaign is working with state representatives who have committeed to file an amendment removing Section 9A from law.
+Our job as a campaign is to build pressure on enough representatives to pass the amendment.
+Public employees, allies across the state, and Act on Mass are organizing a statewide campaign in state representative districts to ask our representatives to stand with public employees.

 Sign-up to receive more information and join us for our launch on Thursday, March 25 (RSVP above).